 ~ Daughter Elsie Mae (Dillow) Delamere ~

 On Feb.
 1, 1908, in Clinton, she was united in the bonds of holy matrimony with Daniel Levi "Dan" Delamere (Jan.
-14, 1879-1956), the son of John and Euphemia Delamere.
-The wedding took place on Feb.
-1, 1908, in Clinton, with Daniel a full decade older than his bride.
-The families were close, and Elsie's aunt, Sylvia Dillow, was married to Daniel's brother, Charles Edward Delamere.)
+14, 1879-1956), the son of John and Euphemia (Laney) Delamere.
+Daniel a full decade older than his bride.
+The families were close, and Elsie's aunt, Sylvia Dillow, was married to Daniel's brother, Charles Edward Delamere.

-They had two daughters -- Louise Rogers and Helen Linton Curl.
+The Delameres together bore two daughters -- Harriet "Louise" Rogers and Helen Marie Linton Curl.

-Daniel died at age 77 in Clinton, on Aug.
+He died at age 77 in Clinton, on Aug.
 2, 1956.
 His obituary was published in the Journal and Public.
 Following a funeral service held in the family church, by the hand of Rev. Walter Theobald, the remains were buried in the memorial park section of Woodlawn Cemetery in Clinton.
-At the time of his passing, they had six grandchildren.
+At the time of his passing, he was survived by six grandchildren.

 ~ Son William "Oscar" Dillow ~

-Oscar is said to have been very religious and to read the Bible before his meals.
+Oscar is said to have been very religious and to have read the Bible before his meals.
 He was employed circa 1914 as a railroad car inspector with the Illinois Central Railroad.

 ~ Son Lawrence Edward Dillow ~

 Clara spent her final years at 818 East Julia Street.
 She died just a few weeks before her 65th birthday in Clinton on Sept.
-1, 1966, said the Clinton Journal and Public, "following an extended illness."
+1, 1966, said the Journal and Public, "following an extended illness."

-At the time of her passing, Clara and Lawrence had 30 grandchildren.
+At the time of her passing, Clara and Lawrence were survived by 30 grandchildren.

 Lawrence survived her by 15 years, and made his home at 617 South Quincy Street.